shoccho/Maze_generator/README.md

 # Maze_generator
 This is a program to generate a maze using the recursive backtracking method in processing 3 .
 This is heavily inspired from the programming challenge done by Daniel Shiffman at The Coding Train.

+This Code isn't optimized or polished I just did it for fun.